 With the WWE ThunderDome thrown back down to the deepest layer of hell from whence it came, live crowds are back in town.
 I mentioned within That’s Not Wrestling 11 that AEW looks automatically better just for having a live crowd.
 Even though there’s potential for idiots being present, it was equally enjoyable for the WWE fans to return.

-John Cena is back from his trip to
+John Cena returns from his trip to

-Taiwan China, and looking for a fight.
+Taiwan China, and is looking for a fight.
 I touched on this a few weeks ago before he went all Super-Sorry Cena while filming The Fast and the Furious 9, and again the week after the fact.
 There’s definitely a lot John can offer the WWE, the rest of the roster, and the fans, but is he really welcome after what happened?

 It seems like it!
 Especially if that pop he got at Money in the Bank is anything to go by.
-Edge’s music hitting may invoke a loud reaction from the crowd, but Cena’s pop is louder, and it doesn’t fizzle out after a couple of seconds.
+Edge’s music hitting may invoke a loud reaction from the crowd, but John Cena’s return pop was louder, and it doesn’t fizzle out after a couple of seconds.
 People seemed genuinely happy to see him.
 My question is simple, and I apologize for my ignorance of foreign affairs, but wouldn’t Cena be a potential risk to national security or something?
 With all that his allegiance/apology video had to say, surely someone would have some questions for him.
 Anyway, let’s see where this leads; he may or may not be about to break that title-holding record.

 Continuing from where I last mentioned this topic, Mickie James approached Deonna Purrazzo at the end of Impact’s Slammiversary 2021 and invited her to NWA Enpowerrr.
 Purrazzo had just defeated a surprise opponent in Thunder Rosa and didn’t appear to be in the mood to pay respect to the recently future-endeavored veteran.
 She declined and took the piss out of James getting her belongings bagged and shipped to her by WWE, but then ate a kick in the face from Mickie.